 Today, RFK is home to highly used recreational fields, a farmers’ market, a popular skate park, and a playground.
-Mayor Bowser, in her campaign to get an NFL stadium, has not committed to keeping any of these.
-Neighbors don’t want a hulking facility in their backyard, which will turn residential streets into dangerously busy thoroughfares, and bring noise, trash, and parking headaches.
+Mayor Bowser has not committed to keeping all of them.

 Tell the Mayor and DC Council: